dragonsbootcampllc/Intelligent-Databases/Model.md

 - SL aims to learn a function that, given a sample of data and ```desired outputs```, ```approximates``` a function that maps inputs to outputs.
 - Semi-SL aims to ```label unlabeled data``` points using knowledge learned ```from a small number of labeled data``` points.
 ---

+# What We Will Do?
+## We will work on the mirged csv file
+-